ballerina-platform/ballerina-dev-website/swan-lake/featured-use-cases/work-with-data-using-queries-in-ballerina.md

 ```

 In this code,
-1. You use `collect` clause to collect all input frames into one group.
+- The `collect` clause collects all input frames into one group.
-2. Since `deaths` becomes a sequence value, you can call the `sum` function in order to get the total number of deaths.
+- Since `deaths` becomes a sequence value, you can call the `sum` function in order to get the total number of deaths.

-### Update the main function for collect
+### Update the main function for collecting

 To call the `getTotalNumberOfDeaths` function within the main function to find the total number of deaths, add the code below to the main function of the `main.bal` file.

-### The complete code with the collect function
+### The complete code with the collecting function

 ```ballerina
 import ballerina/io;